JayVoigt/ChatGPT-Prompts-Public/README.md

 - `sample-x.md`: Sample conversation, where `x` is a general description

 Groups for prompts/conversations which produce code may also include a `code` directory, where raw or modified output from ChatGPT is given.
 Some residual files from code execution may be present.

+---

+Sample conversations were created using a TamperMonkey script: [pionxzh/chatgpt-exporter](https://github.com/pionxzh/chatgpt-exporter)